-Older adults in the 2SLGBTQ+ community face all the same social, emotional, and physical changes that their heterosexual and cisgender peers face, along with added discrimination.
+Older adults in the 2SLGBTQ+ community experience the same social, emotional, and physical changes that their heterosexual and cisgender peers face.
+However, they also experience unique vulnerablities due to lifelong experiences of discrimination and violence.

 • Do you currently have clients who identify as part of the 2SLGBTQ+ community?

-• What type of professional education do your staff have to better understand and address the needs of folks in 2SLGBTQ+ communities?
+• How do your staff understand and address the needs of folks in 2SLGBTQ+ communities?

 • What sort of policies and practices does your organization have to ensure 2SLGBTQ+ community members are not discriminated against?